Apacher122/ABOUT/README.md

   - rda2126@columbia.edu
   - rcda.civ@gmail.com

-Aside from class projects, personal projects will be made available here as well.

 Most of my repositories are made private, only to be viewed by appropriate institutional parties such as employers and/or universities.

+### Aside from class projects, my wacky personal projects will be made available here as well.